-From each Accident and Emergency Department (AED) of the participating hospitals, children aged under 16 years, admitted for an episode of URCI, were included in the study.
-Ethical approvals from all participating institutions were acquired prior to the commencement of study.
-Between 1 January and 31 December 2000, 18 919 paediatric trauma intakes, admitted to the AED and fulfilling the inclusion criteria, were retrieved from routine database systems.
+to the commencement of study.
+Between 1 January and 31 December 2000, 18 919 paediatric trauma intakes, admitted into the AED and fulfilling the inclusion criteria, were retrieved from routine database systems.
 Primarily, cases classified as 'domestic' or 'unclassified' traumas were subjected to further screening for URCI.
-Three experienced research nurses participating in this study reviewed all under 16-year-old childhood trauma records from the local emergency registry to ensure that all URCI attended to in the participating hospitals were captured.
-Domestic trauma, in this context, refers to injuries that took place at home and school, or those of a nature other than industrial, sports, traffic and assault.
+Three experienced research nurses participating in this study reviewed all under 16-year-old childhood trauma records from the local emergency registry to ensure that all URCI attended to in the participating hospitals were captured for this study.
+Domestic trauma, under this context, refers to injuries that took place at home and school, or those with a nature other than industrial, sports, traffic and assault.
 With respect to the definition of URCI, 5078 URCI cases were filtered and identified from the data pool specified above.